Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

-The \Lipn reaction was used to measure neutrons in the range of $0.8\leq E_n \leq1.9$~MeV and the \Can reaction was used to measure neutrons in the range of $2.5\leq E_n \leq7.1$ MeV.
-The energy deposited by an equivalent energy neutron was simulated using Geant4 for each measurement.
-As described in Section \ref{cf_section}, the data was fit with a sigmoid function, the terms $p_1$ and $p_2$ were fixed, and the sigmoid function was fit to the smeared neutron simulation.
-In Fig. \ref{fig:ND_neutrons}, the data from $E_n = 1.724$ MeV is plotted with the corresponding simulation.
-The PSD gates were determined by projecting a light bin onto the PSD axis and fitting a double Gaussian for each the proton and electron recoil band (Fig.~\ref{fig:ND_PSD}).
 The PSD gates were then defined to be $2\sigma$ from the mean of the Gaussian for each recoil band.
 The use of the PSD gates were vital in minimizing background events in the nuclear reaction measurements as the gamma-ray background was often significant.
 An example is in the \Can reaction, if the beam energy is $E > 3.9 $~MeV, then the second excited state of $^{16}$O is populated, and will result in the emission of a $\sim6$ MeV gamma-ray.
 This high-energy gamma-ray is one example of potential backgrounds that could effect the measurements.